New Zealand hip-hop: Polynesian influence

 In Wellington, K.O.S.-163, more commonly known as Kosmo, influenced the hip hop scene during the 1980s.
 Returning from a visit to Los Angeles, Kosmo introduced a new type of dance called popping to New Zealand.
 Aware of their accents and other 'foreign' markers, Samoan youth in California used dancing and hip hop to assert themselves.
 Nearly three decades of Samoan involvement in street dance and rap music influenced the scene in other cities, including Wellington.
-With two other New Zealanders, Kosmo started the hip hop group called "The Mau".
-The name represents Samoan independence.
+With two other New Zealanders, Kosmo started the hip hop group called "The Mau"; their name paying homage to Samoan independence.

 Wellington's underground scene was vibrant in the late '80s, from whence arose the local supergroup Rough Opinion and a wave of performers like The Wanderers, Temple Jones and Hamofide.

-In the 1990s Maori and Polynesian hip hop musicians grew steadily more popular.
+In the 1990s Maori and Polynesian hip hop musicians grew steadily more popular, leading to a fusion of Pacific and traditional hip hop sounds as Urban Pasifika.
 Pauly Fuemana as OMC with Alan Jansson took the urban Pacific sound into the world's charts with the multi-million selling "How Bizarre", in 1995.
 It remains the best-selling song ever recorded in New Zealand.
 Rapper Scribe became the first to top both the single and album charts at the same time in 2004.
 Savage became the first New Zealand hip hop artist in history to have a single achieve platinum certification status in the United States with his single "Swing".
 The track featured in the 2007 film Knocked Up.
 Many top hip hop artists are signed with Dawn Raid Entertainment, a Polynesian-run record label based in Manukau.
 Dawn Raid briefly went out of business early in 2007 after financial problems resulting from the expensive production of several albums.

 Che Fu remains one of New Zealand's most successful hip hop artists.
 He began his career at high school with a group of friends and they eventually formed the Low Down Dirty Blues Band, which went on to be the legendary Supergroove.
 Their first album, Traction sold triple platinum and went on to win countless awards.
 Che Fu's fame continued through the 90s with his involvement with DLT in the number one hit song Chains in 1996, and in 2002 he won album of the year in the New Zealand music awards.